 Bodyweight pull-ups are the next step up from lat pulldowns.
 One of the exercises you won't be able to perform for a while, it's still a good idea to try and practice them as much as possible.

 If you are frequenting the gym, you can use a pull up assist machine first.
 Same thing as doing a regular pull up, but you do it kneeling on a weighted pad.

-If you really want concentrate on your lats, use a wide overhand grip.
-Chin ups use your arms muscles more (they are excellent nevertheless).
-Pull ups are a great way to achieve a 'V-shape' soon.
+If you really want to concentrate on your lats, use a wide overhand grip.
+Chin-ups use your arms muscles more (they are excellent nevertheless).
+Pull-ups are a great way to achieve a 'V-shape' soon.

-If you are exercising at home, get one a pull up bar and start doing pull ups your legs resting on a chair.
+If you are exercising at home, get a pull-up bar and start doing pull-ups your legs resting on a chair.
 Please, please, make sure the bar is fitted properly and that it can support your bodyweight before you start hanging off it.

 Bent over barbell row is performed stood up, knees bent slowly, holding the barbell with an underhand grip.
 Pull the barbell towards your belly (and not chest) in a rowing motion.

 An alternative version is the one-armed dumbbell row.
 Rest one of your legs and one arm on the bench, holding the dumbbell with a hammer grip in the other, free-hanging hand.
 Pull the dumbbell towards your belly (again, not chest!) and then lower it back down.
 Once the set is done, do the same with the other arm.